ShaiGotlieb/AzureADSript/README.md

     - if user name or password are wrong, an exception will be caught
     - user will get 3 attempts to re-connect
-    - message will be printed: "Too many attempts to connect to Azure Active Directory Account. exiting .."
+    - message will be printed
 • Creating new Azure Active Directory account:

     - if account with same user name is already exist, an exception will be caught